sanghyun-son/EDSR-PyTorch/README.md

- **Upsampling block added at the end of the network**

- Comparing the same 8 layers network with residual connection, one with bicubic interpolated input images and the other with an upsampling block at the end of the network we clearly see ...
+ **Upsampling block added at the end of the network** In task 4 we do not interpolate the LR input image, but instead we add an upsampling block at the end of the network of task 4.

  "TODO"

-From this point, all our networks add functionalities to the 8-layers SRCNN network with an upsampling block, thus we will always compare ou results with this network.
+From this point, all our networks add functionalities to the 8-layers SRCNN network of with an upsampling block, the one of task 4, thus we will always compare our results with this network.

  **batch normalization and residual connection block**